wri/gfw-terraform-modules/README.md

 # Reusable Terraform modules for GFW

+This module contains reusable terraform modules for GFW.
+Currently, the following modules are available.

-- AWS Batch Compute Environment (ephemeral storage)
+- AWS Batch Compute Environment
 - AWS Container Registry
+- AWS Fargate with autoscaling

+When using modules, always refer to a version tag, never directly to master since breaking changes may occure.

-More details in the corresponding module folders.
+More details about usage in the corresponding module folders.